Action Plan for Other Lost Pets

 This is the #1 way most pets are reunited with their owners.
 This is the most important step in the search process.

-Discount cards are also available for printing at Office Depot stores.
+Discount cards for Office Depot stores are available here for printing flyers and supplies.
 If you make your own flyers, they should be kept simple and readable with a good phone number.
 If you print on Office Depot's least expensive card stock, you don't need sheet protectors.
 They are sturdy and basically waterproof.
 Otherwise, put paper copies in plastic sheet protectors with the opening at the bottom and be sure to staple in all four corners.
 Post it facing the direction of traffic.

 Give copies of your flyer to people that walk their dogs in the area.
 Dogs walking on leashes notice movement that people don’t.
 Staple or tape our flyer to a neon poster board with LARGE writing underneath for poster-size signs.